Carpal Tunnel Injury at Work in Portland

 - Surgery – Depending on the type and extent of your injury, surgery may be required to repair the damage.

-Common Causes of Carpal Tunnel at Work
+Common Causes of Carpal Tunnel at Work in Portland

 Repetitive motion injuries can occur in any type of workplace.
 Common situations that can increase your risks include: